grimmlabs/BarPepScripts/README.md

 # Quick Tutorial

-These commands wil get you going in running the scripts on the provided example data set.
+These commands wil get you going in running the scripts on the provided barcoded example data set.

 ```
 # Detection